Pages

 to be buried here

-In the life span of the gaols operating years, from 1866 to 1995, twelve people lost their lives inside the walls of Old Mount Gambier Gaol, 2 men were hung for their crimes, 5 people committed suicide by hanging, and 4 people lost their lives through natural causes.
+In the life span of the gaol operating years, from 1866 to 1995, twelve people lost their lives inside the walls of Old Mount Gambier Gaol, 2 men were hung for their crimes, 5 people committed suicide by hanging, and 4 people lost their lives through natural causes.

 The first execution in Mount Gambier Gaol happened on November 10th, 1871.
 Carl Jung, a shoemaker and wine seller of German origin had gone into debt because of poor sales.
 In June that year, bailiff, Thomas Garroway was sent to seize the goods and effects of Jung.